Sofia Entry Requirements

 Prohibited Items

-- Counterfeit goods and pirated media - subject to confiscation and fines
+- Counterfeit goods and pirated copies - prohibited

 Restricted Items